whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 1. Load the data from `whotracks.me` to get access to tracker's information
 2. Create a mapping from tracking categories to list of domains
+3. Filter each domain based on the amount of tracking of each *app*
 3. Generate a filter list for each category

 There is so much more we can do with this database.
 At the moment the